DylanBerger/ExoplanetClassifier/README.md

 # Evaluation

-The model achieved 98.65% accuracy on it's test set (which was 30% of the total amount of data)
+The model achieved 98.65% accuracy on the test set (which was 30% of the total amount of data)

 ![image](https://github.com/DylanBerger/Exoplanet-Classifier/assets/82914031/9077a73c-b18d-4c03-baa5-cd071e387df6)